osmosis-labs/mesh-security/docs/ibc/Staking.md

 ## Staking Messages

-Once it has the information of the valid set of validators, the main action taken by the provider is asigning virtual stake to particular validator and removing it.
+Once it has the information of the valid set of validators, the main action taken by the provider is assigning virtual stake to particular validator and removing it.

 It does so via `Stake` and `Unstake` messages, specifying the valoper address it wishes to delegate to and the amount of local (provider-side, held in the vault) tokens that